TakosThings/Metro-for-Discord/README.md

 You'll also need to go to Appearance settings and choose the light theme.

 # User settings
-There are a few settings you can change in the top of the css file.
+There are some settings you can change in the top of the css file.
-A colour sheet is available in accent.md
+A colour sheet is available in [accent.md](https://github.com/TakosThings/Metro-for-Discord/blob/master/accent.md)
 `--theme-accent:` This is your accent color, it appears on some places to show an option is toggled.
 `--theme-accent-faded:` Same as above, but with 0.8 alpha.
 It's only used on the "X new messages since" bar.
 Backgrounds